hasangzc/facial-expression-detection-using-cnn/README.md

 # facial-expression-detection-using-cnn
 facial-expression-detection-using-cnn (FER2013 Data)

+For this study  I am going to build a CNN for facial expression recognition on fer2013 dataset,

 Fer2013

 ![inqSerdiagram](https://user-images.githubusercontent.com/48207530/133936851-49531e38-e861-4116-9b36-032baa819a36.png)

 Fer2013 used to use Challenges in Representation Learning: Facial Expression Recognition Challenge in Kaggle.